Author

 Benjamin Stevens

 Benjamin Stevens was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of colonial New England Protestantism.
-His *Election Sermon*, delivered during a period of significant religious and political ferment, exemplifies the genre's role in articulating connections between divine providence and civic governance during the early American period.
-Stevens's work remains significant for scholars examining the intersection of theology, rhetoric, and political thought in colonial American religious discourse.
+His *Election Sermon*, delivered during a period of significant religious and political transformation, exemplifies the intersection of Calvinist theology and emerging American political thought.
+Stevens's work remains significant for scholars examining the role of ministerial discourse in shaping colonial American identity and the theological foundations of early American republicanism.

 Works in the Library